JuliaTrustworthyAI/CounterfactualExplanations.jl/README.md

 ## Installation 🚩

-The first release of this package is now on [Julia’s General Registry](https://github.com/JuliaRegistries/General) and can be installed as follows:
+The first stable release of this package is now on [Julia’s General Registry](https://github.com/JuliaRegistries/General) and can be installed as follows:

 ``` julia
 using Pkg